 In the event of an incident involving ACMs the room/area must be evacuated immediately and sealed to prevent further contamination.

-The Trust must be informed immediately and an approved HSE asbestos contractor contacted to arrange for the area to be made safe and the immediate works to be carried out.
+The MAT Central Team must be informed immediately and who will inform an approved HSE asbestos contractor for the area to be made safe and the immediate works to be carried out.

 Communication